-It’s important to note that I’d feel comfortable driving most any headphones here.
+It’s important to note that I’d feel comfortable driving most anything here.
 Power output specs aren’t overrated, but they sometimes don’t tell the whole story.

-There have been plenty of times when I thought a headphone wouldn’t sound loud enough out of a certain amp but many times I was pleasantly surprised.
-Some examples include a K240 600 Ohm out of an E10K (yes you read that right), an HD600 paired with a FiiO Q1 MK II, etc.
+There have been plenty of instances when I thought a headphone wouldn’t work out of a certain amp but many times I was pleasantly surprised.